AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 When upgrading a controller's software, all gateways are upgraded with the new software at the same time.
 This is done by the controller pushing new software to gateways directly and automatically once requested.

+If you are upgrading from release 6.5.x or later, follow the guidelines and procedures in `Upgrading the Aviatrix Cloud Network Platform <https://docs.aviatrix.com/HowTos/selective_upgrade.html>`_.

 .. note::

    We strongly recommend that you make a backup before you start the upgrade process.
 Please follow the directions `here <https://docs.aviatrix.com/HowTos/controller_backup.html>`__.